galvarado/CircleCI-Packer-ZeroDowntimeUpdates-AWS/README.md

-# circleci-packer-zero-downtime-updates-aws
+# CircleCI-Packer-ZeroDowntimeUpdates-AWS
- Zero downtime updates of an Auto Scaling group in AWS with CircleCI and Packer
+ Zero downtime updates of EC2 instance AWS with CircleCI and Packer